 You should also not take it personally when you see your loved one relapse.
 You may feel like if that person really loved you, they would stay sober for you.
 The truth is that once alcoholism has changed the brain, it will take more than just one person to keep them sober.
 Because their brain chemistry has changed, that person will be surprised by their own actions and will have no control over them.

 Another thing you should stop trying to do is save the addict as you will end up frustrated not only at your loved one but yourself.
-Every time you save an addict, you are preventing that person from learning from their actions.
-For example, if someone you love is passed out on the front lawn and you carry them back into the house, they will wake up back in the house and know that someone will always be there to fix their mistakes.
-Just like if you bail that person out of jail, they will always expect you to do that.
+Every time you save an alcoholic, you are preventing that person from learning from their actions.
+For example, perhaps someone you love is passed out on the front lawn and you carry them back into the house.
+As a result, they will wake up back in the house and know that someone will always be there to fix their mistakes.
+Additionally, if you bail that person out of jail, they will always expect you to do that.

 You should also not carry the responsibility of getting care for the one you love.
-It can take over your life to find help for that person as addiction can be a long battle.
+Finding help for your loved one can take over your life, as addiction can be a long battle.
 You need to be there for your own family and your career instead of dropping your loved one off at rehab or getting them out of trouble.
 Even if you are a professional counselor, you should let someone else handle it from the outside.

 Enabling alcoholism is one of the worst things you can do to someone suffering from addiction.
 It may be hard to turn that person down when they are begging you to give them money to finance their addiction.
 They may lie and say it is to pay rent or for a car payment but you know what it will really be used for.
 By enabling someone’s addiction, you are only going to make it worse and it will be even harder for that person to get help.

 What you say to someone who is an alcoholic is very important as well.
 For example, telling that person to just stop drinking will not make them stop as their brain chemistry has changed.
 You should also never feel like that person will never stop being an addict as you cannot predict the future.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+At our facility in Tacoma, Washington, Bayview Recovery Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders.
+We also treat anxiety and depression.
+Additionally, we use cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
+For more information, please call us at 855.478.3650.
+We are open 24 hours a day, 7 days a week.